nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.tools.stringmanipulatortool.md

 typeName: Tools
 architecture:
 options:
+- parameterName: Enabled
+  type: Boolean
+  description: If set to `true` then the tool will run.
+Set to `false` and the processor will not run.
+  defaultValue: missng XML code comments
 - parameterName: Manipulators
   type: List
   description: List of regex based string manipulations to apply to all string fields.
 Each regex replacement is applied in order and can be enabled or disabled.